deavid/irpc/index.markdown

 Actual Status
 -----------------------------------------
-Sadly, IRPC is at the moment only a concept.
-I have one initial implementation for Python2.5 which covers most of the features for IRPCv1 (and probably some concepts from IRPCv2).
+I have one initial implementation for Python2.5 which covers most of the features for IRPCv1.

 I'm using versions of that implementation for my own projects and seems to be very easy to use.

 **At the moment, IRPCv2 is only a draft and there is no implementation available**